monodot/discochap/_posts/2020-07-23-salsoul-records-tracks.md

 The Salsoul Orchestra was Salsoul's house orchestra; the equivalent of Philadelphia International's _MFSB_.
 In fact, the orchestra consisted of many members from MFSB itself, who moved to Salsoul.
 They played on recordings for the label's artists, but they also released works of their own, including this 1982 track, which was actually a rework of a previous song.
 As detailed in _Life and Death on the New York Dance Floor_, Shep Pettibone took elements from Salsoul Orchestra's 1975 _Chicago Bus Stop_ and reworked them into this track.
 It's obvious that rap was emerging at the time, given the spoken vocals on this track too.

-> Plaintiff’s expert opines that the Horn Hit in Vogue could only have been sampled from Love Break.
+> Plaintiff’s expert opines that the Horn Hit in Vogue could only have been sampled from Love Break. <cite>Proceedings from VMG Salsoul, LLC v.
+Madonna Louise Ciccone, 2013</cite>

-The song made an unexpected appearance in the courts in 2012 when VMG, the rights owners of Love Break, [sued Madonna unsuccessfully][legal] for unauthorised sampling of the track in _Vogue_.
+The song made an unexpected appearance in the courts in 2013 when VMG, the rights owners of Love Break, [sued Madonna unsuccessfully][legal] for unauthorised sampling of the track in _Vogue_.

 According to _Last Night A DJ Saved My Life_, the song was also sampled by Danny Krivit for his bootleg mix of Love Is The Message by MFSB in 1987.

 {% include video id="HkDmbJegNpw" provider="youtube" %}